Combined Experience

 In General – What is Workers’ Compensation?

 Workers’ Compensation is a no-fault insurance system that virtually all Employers in Massachusetts are required to carry and pay for.
 Located in Chapter 152 of the Massachusetts General Laws, it is designed to provide various benefits to Employees in the event of a work-related injury.
-A work injury can result from both a personal injury, such as slip and fall, or an exposure to a harmful substance, such as asbestos.
+A work injury can result from both a personal injury, such as slip and fall, an auto accident, or an exposure to a harmful substance, such as asbestos.
+See some common types of workplace injuries here.

 Having an experienced workers’ comp lawyer on your side following an injury at work is absolutely crucial to ensuring that your rights are protected.